esttorhe/esttorhe.github.io/source/_posts/2015-07-20-Xcode-Plugins.markdown

 ## Fuzzy Autocomplete
 ![](https://github.com/FuzzyAutocomplete/FuzzyAutocompletePlugin/raw/master/demo.gif)
 >This is a Xcode 5+ plugin that patches the autocomplete filter to work the same way the Open Quickly works.
-It performs very well, and the fuzzy matching actually uses Xcode's own `IDEOpenQuicklyPattern`.
+It performs extremely well, and the fuzzy matching actually uses Xcode's own `IDEOpenQuicklyPattern`.

 Who doesn't love fuzzy autocomplete when writing code!? ¯\\\_(ツ)_/¯